drcode/ethereum-order-statistic-tree/README.md

 ## Compiling the Contract

+_Update 2/25/2015: The cpp-ethereum guys apparently recently changed the permitted stack depth for the compiler, so this won't compile unless you use a version of "solc" a couple of weeks old.
+I will need to refactor the code a bit to reduce stack depth, should be complete within the next week or so...

 This contract was compiled using cpp-ethereum/solc, using the flags "solc OrderStatisticTree.sol --json-abi file --binary file".

 ## Footnotes